Table of contents: Removal ↓ Installation ↓

 Installation

 7. Before installing the pads, check the brake disc by feeling it with your fingers.
-If there are scuffs, the brake discs must be replaced.
+If there are any scuffs, the brake discs must be replaced.

 Warning: The HAZET 4970/3 tool can also be used.